rrbutani/tm4c-llvm-toolchain/README.md

 ### Usage

 ##### Files
-Will search for files in the top of the folder and in src/ (for .s, .S, .c, .cpp, .cc, .cxx) and in inc/ (for .h).
+By default, will search for files in the top of the folder and in src/ (for .c, .cpp, .cc, .cxx) and in the top and asm/ (for .s, .S).
+Include paths are set to inc/ and the top of the folder (.h files).

 ##### Targets
 Targets ending in .out build binaries (must contain a main).
 Targets ending in .a build libraries (we'll call these modules).